PREUSS’S RED COLOBUS

 Behavior and Lifestyle

-The Critically Endangered Preuss’s red colobus is one of 18 species of red colobus monkeys.
+The Preuss’s red colobus is one of 18 different species of red colobus monkeys.

 The Preuss’s red colobus is listed as Critically Endangered by the International Union for Conservation of Nature (IUCN, 2019).
-The species was listed in the IUCN SSC Primate Specialist Group’s “Primates in Peril: The World’s 25 Most Endangered Primate Species 2-14-2016” report.
-The population is thought to be over 10,000 individuals and rapidly decreasing.
+The species was listed in the IUCN SSC Primate Specialist Group’s “Primates in Peril: The World’s 25 Most Endangered Primate Species February 14, 2016” report.

 The Preuss’s red colobus has been classified as Critically Endangered since 2008 and is the most endangered species of African monkeys.
 Their population decreased by over 80% in the last three generations (30 years) and it continues to decline.